TriDni/Munin2Canopsis/README.md

     time ./munin2Canopsis.pl

-Actually, it don't send any perdata unit : it can get Munin's vlabel as unit, but I don't like it, so I prefer to not send unit.
+Actually, it doesn't send any perdata unit : it can get Munin's vlabel as unit, but I don't like it, so I prefer to not send unit.